 Everyone in the facility is expected to abide by the Library's Acceptable Behavior Policy.
 Individuals are required to cooperate with Library staff at all times.
 Students who exhibit inappropriate behavior will be:

 The Library is happy to offer power options to its patrons.
 Outlets can be found on both floors, typically on the outskirts.
 The Library also offers courtesy charging stations for your mobile devices.
 These stations have both types of Apple connectors, and Micro USB connectors for Android and Windows devices.
 The tabletop charging stations also have USB ports if you need to plug in your own cable.
-One station is downstairs on the second floor near the Circulation desk, and three stations are on the third floor in the middle of the room.
+Two stations are downstairs on the second floor, near the Circulation desk and in the Kapunawai room, and three stations are on the third floor in the middle of the room.
 Feel free to ask for assistance if you'd like help locating a power source.